Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Motivation and Problem Formulation

-provides a direct estimate of the conditional mean in~\eqref{eq:dsm_bayes_optimal}, hence of the score at $\bm{C}_j$:
+Applying the same relationship between the conditional mean and the score as in~\eqref{eq:dsm_score_identity}, we obtain the score estimate at each centroid:

-We then interpolate $\{(\bm{C}_j,\widehat{\bm{s}}(\bm{C}_j))\}$ with a smooth regressor (e.g., an MLP) to obtain $\widehat{\bm{s}}(\bm{x})$ throughout state space; its Jacobian follows by autodiff.
-This “KGMM” approach leverages clustering to compute $\mathbb{E}[\bm{z}\mid \bm{x}]$ directly, avoiding explicit mixture likelihoods and providing robust estimates in low dimensions; see App.~\ref{sm:kgmm} for the mathematical underpinnings and practical guidance (choice of $\sigma_G$, $N_C$, and interpolation).
+The centroid-score pairs $\{(\bm{C}_j,\widehat{\bm{s}}(\bm{C}_j))\}$ are then interpolated with a smooth regressor (e.g., a multilayer perceptron) to obtain a differentiable score field $\widehat{\bm{s}}(\bm{x})$ defined throughout state space.
+Automatic differentiation of this interpolant yields the score Jacobian $\nabla_{\bm{x}}\widehat{\bm{s}}(\bm{x})$.
+The KGMM approach leverages clustering to evaluate $\mathbb{E}[\bm{z}\mid \bm{x}]$ without explicit mixture likelihoods, providing robust and computationally efficient score estimates in low dimensions.
+Implementation details for the calibration experiments are given in App.~\ref{app:calib_details}.